remindev/remindev/README.md

 ## Hi 👋, I'm Remin T Roy

 #### A passionate full-stack developer.
 I am a self-taught full-stack developer.
 Currently busy learning and acquiring new coding skills.
-Focused on full stack development in MERN stalk.
+Focused on full stack development in MERN stack.
 Interested in creating interactive web and mobile games.
 To see my works Explore the repos

 - 💬 Ask me about **MERN**
 - 📫 How to reach me **contact@remin.in**